CharlyJazz/svelte-credit-card/README.md

 # Svelte Credit Card

 A component to render a credit card preview, useful for ecommerces.

+Based in [react-credit-cards](https://github.com/amarofashion/react-credit-cards) A react component with beautiful credit cards for your payment forms.

 ### Prerequisites